List of birds of the Falkland Islands: Magellanic plover

 The Magellanic plover is a rare wader found only in southernmost South America.
 In its build and habits it is similar to a turnstone.
-Its upperparts and breast are pale gray, and the rest of the underparts are white.
+Its upperparts and breast are pale grey, and the rest of the underparts are white.
 It has short red legs, a black bill and a red eye.
 In young birds, the eyes and legs are yellowish.